sloweax/socksx/README.md

 socks5 1.2.3.4:1234

-# Read/Write timeout (only applied to the last proxy of the chain)
+# Read/Write timeout (only applied to the last proxy of the chain after connecting)
 set ReadTimeout 1s
 set WriteTimeout 1s